This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Take as much maternity leave as you can.
 Maternity leave may help you set up a regular breastfeeding schedule and milk supply.

 - Express and store your breast milk.
 When you express milk during the day, it helps your breasts continue to make milk.
 It also allows your childcare provider to feed stored breast milk to your baby while you are at work.
 You may need to express as often as your baby would breastfeed.
 Store expressed breast milk in a refrigerator or cooler with ice packs.
 Ask your healthcare provider for more information on expressing, collecting, and storing breast milk.

 - Ask if you can create a different work schedule.
 Work from home or work part time if you can.
 Try to find a childcare center near your work if you work full time.
 Look for one that is close enough so you can go there to breastfeed your baby during the day.

 - Try a different nursing cycle.
 You may want to try breastfeeding your baby less during your work hours and more when you are home.
 Your body will produce less milk during the workday if you do not pump and you breastfeed less.
 For example, if you work during the day, breastfeed your baby in the morning before work.
-Breastfeed him in the evening when you get home from work and during the night.
+Breastfeed him or her in the evening when you get home from work and during the night.
 Your baby may sleep more and eat less while you are at work.
 Stored breast milk may be used during the other feedings.

 For support and more information: